pspete/psPAS/docs/collections/_commands/Get-PASSafe.md

 ## DESCRIPTION
 Gets safe by SafeName, by search query string, or, by default will return all safes.
 - Minimum required version for default operation using Gen2 API is 12.0.
+- Minimum required version for operation using Gen2-byName ParameterSet is 12.2.
 - For PAS versions earlier than 12.0, the Gen1 API parameters must be used.
-- Gen1 API parameters are depreciated for versions higher than 12.2.
+- Gen1 API parameters are depreciated for versions higher than 12.3.

 ## EXAMPLES